 If you want to consume amla oil to get the full range of health benefits, you are best making your own amla oil with amla powder.

 All you need to do is buy amla powder (preferably raw and organic).
 To use amla powder, you can:

 - Add the amla powder to smoothies, or

 - Mix the amla powder in oil of your choice and apply to your skin or hair

-This brand of amla powder is very high quality, raw, organic, and also happens to be affordable. 🙂
+There is also Terrasoul amla powder, which is very high quality, raw, organic, and also happens to be affordable.

 Amla Powder Dosage

 The most commonly-recommended dosage of amla powder is 1 tsp per day.
 Whenever starting a new supplement, you should always start slowly so your body has time to adjust.